Systemic air embolism after lung trauma | Canada Hyperbarics Skip to main content

 What They Found

-Researchers found that systemic air embolism (SAE) is a recognized complication of chest trauma, often presenting with severe heart or brain issues.
+Researchers found that systemic air embolism (SAE) is a recognised complication of chest trauma, often presenting with severe heart or brain issues.
 They noted classic signs like coughing up blood and sudden organ dysfunction after ventilation, and highlighted diagnostic tools such as TEE, Doppler, and CT scans.
 The review also stated that hyperbaric oxygen therapy (HBOT) is useful for treating cerebral air embolism and should be used promptly.

 Canadian Relevance

-This study covers arterial gas embolism, which is a Health Canada-recognized indication for hyperbaric oxygen therapy.
+This study covers arterial gas embolism, which is a Health Canada-recognised indication for hyperbaric oxygen therapy.

 Study Limitations